Jeff Pitchell: Associations

 Pitchell has collaborated with many internationally recognized performers; Michael Allman (Gregg Allman’s son), Claudette King (B.B.
 King's daughter), Sheila Raye (Ray Charles daughter, James Montgomery, J. Geils, Charles Neville, and Carla Cooke (Sam Cooke's daughter).

 Awards and recognition

 He was inducted into Connecticut Blues Hall of Fame in 2018.
 Heavy Hitter was listed on the national Billboard Top Blues Album Chart at No. 7, where the majority of the songs on the album were written by Pitchell.
 He won the "Best Guitarist" in the State of Connecticut at age 15.
 He has won numerous awards since, including two songwriting awards from the Great American Songwriting Contest.
-The International Songwriting Contest (ISC) judge and blues musician, John Mayall, subsequently recorded Pitchell's song "An Eye for an Eye" on one of his albums.
+The International Songwriting Contest (ISC) judge and blues musician, John Mayall, subsequently recorded Pitchell's song "An Eye for an Eye" on one of his albums, Tough.
 Pitchell and his band, Texas Flood, won the Best Blues Act in New England in a six-state vote.